AnnaTran96/pokemon-generator/readme.md

 # Pokémon Generator

-I have created a Pokémon Generator that will generate a random pokemon using both a REST API and Pokémon's API](https://pokeapi.co/).
+I have created a Pokémon Generator that will generate a random pokemon using both a REST API and [Pokémon's API](https://pokeapi.co/).

 Currently, this is designed to work on a large tablet or desktop.
 However, I will continue to work on this to make it responsive on all devices.